 Acoustic Testing (also referred to as Sound Testing), can be required as part of Planning Conditions, or in some cases under Approved Document Part E in England and Wales.

 Where requirements are in place, the developer must ensure their building meets the maximum decibel levels that you should expect to hear from your immediate neighbours.

-Detached buildings do not require acoustic testing.
+Detached buildings and homes do not require acoustic testing.

 Top Tips for Acoustic Testing

-The right design measures can enhance concentration and communication in schools, efficiency and collaboration in offices, and relaxation in private spaces.
+For commercial buildings, the right design measures can enhance concentration and communication in schools, efficiency and collaboration in offices, and relaxation in private spaces.

 Building a school?
 Make sure you have paid attention to the specific requirements in Building Bulletin 93 “Acoustic Design of Schools”.
 Separate tests are required on walls adjoining corridors in blocks of flats, and more strict targets need to be met on newly constructed schools.